 Independent schools provide smaller class sizes and one-on-one attention from teachers, which make education more personalized and accessible to students.
-Students in these school communities state that the bonds formed with their teachers and fellow students have helped them excel both in and out of school.
-Here, we profile a student from each participating school, chosen by each school to represent their student body.
+Students in these school communities state that the bonds formed with their teachers and fellow students have helped them excel both in and out of the classroom.
+Here, we pay ode to special teachers through in-depth profiles from each participating school, and learn how the teachers truly make the grade.

 Ben Lippen School